apernet/hysteria/README.md

 ```

 This config enables a SOCKS5 proxy (with both TCP & UDP support), an HTTP proxy, and a TCP relay to `123.123.123.123:22`
 at the same time.
-Please modify or remove these entries depending on your actual needs.
+Please modify or remove these entries according to your actual needs.

 If your server certificate is not issued by a trusted CA, you need to specify the CA used
 with `"ca": "/path/to/file.ca"` on the client or use `"insecure": true` to ignore all certificate errors (not
 recommended).

 `up_mbps` and `down_mbps` are mandatory on the client side.
-Please try to fill in these values as accurately as possible
+Try to fill in these values as accurately as possible
-according to your network conditions.
-They are crucial for Hysteria to work in an optimal state.
+according to your network conditions, as they are crucial for Hysteria to work optimally.

 Some users may attempt to forward other encrypted proxy protocols such as Shadowsocks with relay.
 While this technically
 works, it's not optimal from a performance standpoint - Hysteria itself uses TLS, considering that the proxy protocol
 being forwarded is also encrypted, and the fact that almost all sites are now using HTTPS, it essentially becomes triple
 encryption.
-If you need a proxy, just use our proxy modes.
+If you need a proxy, just use our proxy mode.

 ## Comparison